 To define Policies, choose from the predefined set of built-in Rules or write custom Rules.
 The predefined built-in Rules have parameters that can be modified to tailor the Rule to your specific needs.
 For example, using the Repository Safety Rule, you can specify the registries from which the images can be downloaded and determine which repositories are permitted for each registry.
 The built-in Rules provide a starting point and cover many of the most widely-accepted best practices for managing a real-world software system.

 To add additional guardrails not specified by any of the pre-built Rules, you can write custom Rules using the Cloud Native Computing Foundation (CNCF) OPA policy language.

 Validate and Analyze Policies

-Once you define a policy, Styra analysis the policy in different ways, so that you can understand about the impact that policy will have on your cluster.
-You can perform this analysis for both built-in and custom rules using the
+After a Policy is created, Styra DAS analyzes the Policy in different ways to understand the impact the Policy will have on your cluster.
+You can perform this analysis for both built-in and custom Rules using the

-Run the unit tests that you write for your custom policies, and report the test results.
+- Run the unit tests written for custom Policies, and report the test results.

-Once the policy is published, the Open Policy Agent handles enforcement by periodically downloading the latest policy and making decisions on create, update, and delete operations that are sent to the API server.
+Once the Policy is published, the Open Policy Agent handles enforcement by periodically downloading the latest policy and making decisions on creating, updating, and deleting operations sent to the API server.

 Replay Enforcement Decisions

-You can see all the decisions that OPA is enforcing in real time.
-You can also drill down into decisions for individual systems and filter the results to see details for systems that meet specific criteria.
+You can see all the Decisions OPA is enforcing in real-time.
+You can also drill down into Decisions for individual Systems and filter the results to see details for Systems that meet specific criteria.

-Replaying policy decisions is a very useful stage in the policy lifecycle, especially when you want to verify compliance to auditors or industry regulators, or when you want to investigate the security incidents.
+Replaying Policy decisions is an instrumental stage in the Policy Lifecycle, especially when you want to verify compliance with auditors or industry regulators to investigate the security incidents.